DaveBenham/VenomModules/README.md

 MULT and DIV CV are scaled at 1 integer per 0.1 volt.
 The effective MULT and DIV values are clamped between 1 and 64.

 DTUNE CV is scaled at 10 cents per volt.
 The CV can modulate the detune amount beyond the knob limits.

+### LEVEL (VCA level) knob and CV input
+The knob establishes the base level of the internal VCA output.
+It ranges from 0% to 100%.

+Above the knob is a small **ENV** button that controls whether the VCA is attenuated by the internal envelope.
+- **Off** (dark gray, default)
+- **On** (yellow) The level is attenuated by the normal 0% - 100% envelope.
+- **Inverted** (red) The level is attenuated by the inverted envelope that goes from 100% to 0%.

+Below the knob is a CV input with associated attenuverter.
+The CV is scaled at 10% per volt.
+The attenuated CV is summed with the knob value (possibly attenuated by the envelope) to establish the final VCA level.

+### DEPTH (XMOD modulation depth) knob and CV input
+The knob establishes the depth of the XMOD modulation.
+It ranges from 0% to 100%.
+The type of modulation is controlled by the square **XMOD** button at the top.

+Above the knob is a small **ENV** button that controls whether the depth is attenuated by the internal envelope.
+- **Off** (dark gray, default)
+- **On** (yellow) The depth is attenuated by the normal 0% - 100% envelope.
+- **Inverted** (red) The depth is attenuated by the inverted envelope that goes from 100% to 0%.

+Below the knob is a CV input with associated attenuverter.
+The CV is scaled at 10% per volt.
+The attenuated CV is summed with the knob value (possibly attenuated by the envelope) to establish the final depth value.

+Note that for RM and AM modes, the depth cross fades between the raw unmodulated VCO at 0%, and the modulated VCO at 100%.

+### FDBK (feedback modulation depth) knob and CV input
+The knob establishes the depth of the feedback modulation.
+It ranges from 0% to 100%.
+The type of modulation is controlled by the square **FDBK** button at the top.

+Above the knob is a small **ENV** button that controls whether the depth is attenuated by the internal envelope.
+- **Off** (dark gray, default)
+- **On** (yellow) The depth is attenuated by the normal 0% - 100% envelope.
+- **Inverted** (red) The depth is attenuated by the inverted envelope that goes from 100% to 0%.

+Below the knob is a CV input with associated attenuverter.
+The CV is scaled at 10% per volt.
+The attenuated CV is summed with the knob value (possibly attenuated by the envelope) to establish the final depth value.

+Note that for RM and AM modes, the depth cross fades between the raw unmodulated VCO at 0%, and the modulated VCO at 100%.

+### OVER (oversample amount) button
+Modulation can introduce unwanted inharmonic audio aliasing that can be mitigated by oversampling.
+The OVER button provides for the following oversampling levels
+- **Off** (dark gray)
+- **x2** (yellow)
+- **x4** (green, default)
+- **x8** (light blue)
+- **x16** (dark blue)
+- **x32** (purple)

+Note that only the XMOD input is upsampled to the oversample rate.
+The other inputs can be driven at audio rates, but they are not upsampled.

+See [Anti-aliasing via oversampling](#anti-aliasing-via-oversampling) for more information.

+### GATE (envelope gate) input
+The internal envelope is triggered on the leading edge of a gate.
+The envelope proceeds through the attack, decay, and sustain stages for as long as the gate remains high.
+The gate may also sync the VCO depending on how the SYNC/RTRG input is configured.

+### SYNC/RTRG (VCO sync or envelope retrigger) input and mode button
+This trigger input has different behavior depending on the small mode button below the label
+- **VCO sync** (blue, default) - The VCO is hard synced
+- **Envelope retrigger and VCO sync** (green) - The envelope can be retriggered during the decay and sustain stages while the gate remains high, at which point the VCO is also hard synced.
+The gate input also hard syncs the VCO.
+- **Envelope retrigger, No VCO sync** (yellow) - The envelope can be retriggered during the decay and sustain stages while the gate remains high.

+### V/OCT (volt per octave) input
+Establishes the base frequency of the VCO before applying the frequency ratio or XMOD or feedback modulation.
+0V represents 261.63 Hz, or C4.

+### XMOD (variable modulation) input
+This is the CV that modulates the VCO, with the type of modulation controled by the square XMOD button at the top.

+### ENV (envelope) output
+The 0-10V envelope is output here.
+The mode of the output is controlled by the small button beside the label
+- **Normal** (dark gray, default) - The envelope starts at 0V and rises to 10V.
+- **Inverted** (red) - The envelope is 10V at rest and falls to 0V during the attack stage.

+### OUT output
+The output of the VCA is output here.
+This is the modulated VCO output, after being attenuated by the VCA.

 ### Standard Venom Context Menus
 [Venom Themes](#themes), [Custom Names](#custom-names), and [Parameter Locks and Custom Defaults](#parameter-locks-and-custom-defaults) are available via standard Venom context menus.